-To compare the lower bound got by the unitary stabilizer nullity and the lower bound by the state stabilizer nullity, we would use the following theorem from \cite{beverland2020lower}. \begin{theorem}\cite{beverland2020lower} For any $n$-qubit unitary $U$, for any $(n+t)$-qubit stabilizer state $\ket{\phi}$, the T-count of $U$ is lower bounded by
+To compare the lower bound got by the unitary-stabilizer nullity and the lower bound by the state-stabilizer nullity, we would use the following theorem from \cite{beverland2020lower}. \begin{theorem}\cite{beverland2020lower} For any $n$-qubit unitary $U$, for any $(n+t)$-qubit stabilizer state $\ket{\phi}$, the $T$ count of $U$ is lower bounded by

 \end{theorem}